 "She and her brother are the only other Players in this burb.
-The dumb demon-bitch has the flaps to open up a public bar a few blocks over."
+The dumb Demon bitch has the flaps to open up a public bar a few blocks over."
 Monika shook her head like she was chastising a child.
-"She's a succubus so she'd be more'n happy to help you out if you show her your nutsack and candy cane.
-Now I think it's time you get gone, I need a nap."
+"She's a succubus so she'd be more'n happy to help you out if you show her your dick.
+Now I think it's time you get gone."

 By the tone of her voice he could tell his time being welcome in her home was over.
-Best not push things too far as he was in no position to alienate the one person who had been of help so far.
-Being smart, he chose to get going and leave the door metaphorically open, or at least not locked, for when he needed assistance in the future.
+Best not push things too far as he was in no position to alienate the one person who had been of any help so far.
+He'd be smart to get going and leave the door metaphorically open, or at least not locked, for when he needed assistance in the future.